openstack-archive/fuel-docs/userdocs/release-notes/new_features.rst

 * Added ability to stop and restart environment deployment without resetting the deployment process.
 See the :ref:`stop_deployment` section in the Fuel User Guide.
+  This allows users to fix deployment errors and resume the deployment process without having to start it over completely.
   See `blueprint <https://blueprints.launchpad.net/fuel/+spec/graceful-stop-restart-deployment>`__.

 * Improved deployment orchestration to reduce deployment time and minimize technical and architectural efforts through task-based deployment with Astute.

-* All Fuel tasks are now idempotent.
-This makes Fuel lifecycle-manageable.
+  This further enables Fuel to provide the lifecycle management features such as :guilabel:`Unlocked Settings Tab`.

+* All deployment tasks that Fuel uses when configuring OpenStack are now idempotent.
+This enables the lifecycle management features that require re-running of deployment tasks with the updated input data in the post-deployment stage of cloud lifecycle.
   See `blueprint <https://blueprints.launchpad.net/fuel/+spec/granular-task-lcm-readiness>`__.

 * Fuel can now deploy UCA packages.
   See `blueprint <https://blueprints.launchpad.net/fuel/+spec/deploy-with-uca-packages>`__.

-* Operators can now change deployment settings on the :guilabel:`Settings` tab of the Fuel web UI after deploying an OpenStack environment.
+* Operators can now change OpenStack settings on the :guilabel:`Settings` tab in Fuel web UI for the cloud that is already deployed and apply the settings.
-  The new settings can then be redeployed for an existing environment.
   See `blueprint <https://blueprints.launchpad.net/fuel/+spec/granular-task-lcm-readiness>`__.

 * Fuel API now allows to manually set virtual IP address to any valid